web3swift-team/web3swift/README.md

 // To run
 $ ganache
 ```

 This will create a local blockchain and also some test accounts that are used throughout our tests.
+Make sure that `ganache` is running on its default port `8546`.
+To change the port in test cases locate `LocalTestCase.swift` and modify the static `url` variable.

 ## Contribute
 Want to improve?
 It's awesome: